-Second, in my situational awareness classes, I often hear the same criticism of communications specialists I endured almost 30 years ago.
+Second, in the situational awareness classes I teach, I often hear the same criticism of communications specialists I endured almost 30 years ago.
 I would like to offer some perspective on communications specialists and the critical role they can play in forming and maintaining situational awareness for responders.

 How situational awareness is formed

 Situational awareness begins by gathering information using your senses (seeing, hearing, feeling, tasting and smelling).
 This beginning stage in the formation of situational awareness is termed “perception.”
 Then, the information you perceive must be understood in your brain.
 This is termed “understanding.”
 Finally, once you understand what is happening, you draw from past experience and training to help you forecast the future.
 This is termed “prediction.”

 This article focuses on the first two components in the formation of situational awareness – perception and understanding – and even more restrictive, we are going to explore only one sensory input (hearing).